investindex/Guidelines/README.md

 The IRS offers a major tax credit to those with low income who contribute to retirement accounts.
 Read about the saver's credit [here](https://github.com/investindex/Taxes#savers-credit).

 TERMINOLOGY WARNING: Many people simply say "401(k)" with the implication of a traditional plan.
 Most 401(k) accounts _are_ traditional, which means they are tax-deferred accounts.
 But many employers also offer a Roth 401(k), so it can be important to specify whether you're referring to a traditional 401(k) or a Roth 401(k).
-One more gripe: please don't capitalize "Roth".
+One more gripe: please don't capitalize every letter of "Roth".
 It's not an acronym, it's named after [a US senator](https://en.wikipedia.org/wiki/William_Roth).

 #### Health savings accounts